paulcalvano/paulcalvano.github.io/_posts/2025-08-21-ai-bots-and-robots-txt.markdown

 ![User Agents Referenced in robots.txt files - 2023](/assets/img/blog/ai-bots-and-robots-txt/user-agents-in-robotstxt-2023.jpg){:loading="lazy"}

 Throughout 2024 you can see that more and more sites include directives for the AI bots.
-Perplexity and Claude appeared in over 100k site’s robot.txt starting in May.
+Apple's [crawler](https://support.apple.com/en-us/119829){:target="_blank"} was revealed in May 2024, and news reports about it started showing up in June.
+By September there was almost 262k sites including it in their robots.txt files.
+Perplexity and Claude also started appearing in over 100k site’s robot.txt in May 2024.
 And a handful of new ones started appearing as they gained popularity.

 ![User Agents Referenced in robots.txt files - 2024](/assets/img/blog/ai-bots-and-robots-txt/user-agents-in-robotstxt-2024.jpg){:loading="lazy"}

-That brings us to 2025 where you can see that ChatGPT, Claude, Facebook and others appear in the robots.txt files for even more sites.
+That brings us to 2025 where you can see that ChatGPT, Claude, Facebook and others appear in the robots.txt files of over 560k sites!
+A few newer bots started showing up as well - belonging to Meta, DuckDuckGo, and Quora.
 This might be due to some services and platforms updating robots.txt files automatically, but it could also be due to more awareness as there have been frequent articles about AI crawlers and bots throughout 2025.

 ![User Agents Referenced in robots.txt files - 2025](/assets/img/blog/ai-bots-and-robots-txt/user-agents-in-robotstxt-2025.jpg){:loading="lazy"}

 You can explore this data more in [this interactive visualization](https://public.tableau.com/views/UserAgentsAppearinginRobots_txtFiles-HTTPArchiveJanuary2023-July2025/Sheet1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link){:target="_blank"}.
+There are many more User-Agents than what I listed here, and if you scroll down you might spot some newer ones.

 ## To Allow or Not to Allow…